 Never put the comb pins into the eye, as this will cause an injury.

-If not cleaned, the hairs around the eye will becomes wet and when not wiped away will be consistently moist.
+If this discharge is not cleaned, the hairs around the eye will become wet, and if not given some attention, it will remain moist.

-Remember that a moist environment is basically a welcome mat for a yeast infection and creates these long runny steaks down his face.
+Keep in mind that a moist environment is basically a welcome mat for a bacterial infection and creates these long runny steaks down his face.

 So if your Shih Tzu does have watery eyes, it's very important to keep ahead of the stains by drying his face regularly.

 If it seems that his eyes always have tear stains even though you are drying them daily, you need to first figure out why his eyes are watering so much.